 - Talk Show

-Inside the Actors Studio is an intimate talk show hosted by James Lipton.
+Inside the Actors Studio was an intimate talk show hosted by James Lipton.
 Celebrities sit down and speak in depth about their work and life experiences.

-Inside The Actors Studio broadcasts at sporadic times at days on channel BRAVO.
-It is also watched on other foreign markets.
+Inside The Actors Studio broadcast at sporadic times at days on channel BRAVO

 James Lipton was born in 1926 and hails from Detroit, Michigan.
 He has been an American writer, composer and actor during his long career.
 At Pace University's Actors Studio Drama School (formerly at The New School) in New York City, Lipton serves as dean emeritus.
 Lipton is an heir to the Lipton family fortune of tea producers that were pervasive during the 1960's and 1970's.
 Lipton is also currently the producer and host of the television series Inside the Actors Studio, which debuted in 1994 in NYC at Pace university.

-Inside The Actors Studio is a talk show that focuses on the premise and education of acting.
-As there is no time limit on this show, the taping can go on for up to four hours and is brutally edited down to just one hour.
-Seeing the full show in person, in its entirety, provides you with an interview experience that television audiences will never see.
-On TV you see an hour-long, Bravo-friendly format that feels a great deal more homogenous than the in-person experience.
-Audience members often complain that the edited TV show bears little resemblance to their in-studio experience.
-Make sure you eat before going to this show as they do not provide food or drinks to keep you sustained.
-This show can have a great array of Hollywood's A-List guests that appear.
-Pace university does not like the general public attending this show, but are forced to accept it by Bravo and the Hollywood reps/bookers, because the celebrity guest does not want to appear out-of-reach to the general public.
-With this in mind, the show will place the general public at a lower seating priority than everyone else and put them at the back of the theatre.
-The guests do not usually stay around after the show because they are exhausted from the four hours of taping and Q&A session with the students.
-James Lipton is over ninety years old and is not very friendly after the show, but this could be because he is so exhausted from the taping.
+Inside The Actors Studio was a talk show that ran from 1994 to 2018, focusing on the premise and education of acting.
+As there is no time limit on this show, the taping could go on for up to four hours and was brutally edited down to just one hour.
+Seeing the full show in person provided you with an interview experience that television audiences would never see.
+On TV you see an hour-long, Bravo-friendly format that feels a great deal more homogeneous than the in-person experience.
+Audience members often complained that the edited TV show bears little resemblance to their in-studio experience.
+Pace University did not like the general public attending this show, but were forced to accept it by Bravo and the Hollywood reps/bookers, because the celebrity guest did not want to appear out-of-reach to the general public.
+With this in mind, the show would place the general public at a lower seating priority than everyone else and put them at the back of the theatre.
+The guests did not usually stay around after the show because they were exhausted from the four hours of taping and Q&A session with the students.
+James Lipton was over ninety years old and was not very friendly after the show, but this could be because he was so exhausted from the taping.

 The affiliation with the prestigious Actors Studio allows Inside the Actors Studio to attract the most talented and respected performers in the world to the show.
 The show has received fourteen Emmy nominations.